- Consumer Proposals

 See Annulment of a consumer proposal.

-“Assessment” is the official term for your discussions and consultations with your trustee prior to filing a consumer proposal.
-Part of this process may be performed by a properly trained associate, although the final responsibility to see that you have been properly advised rests with your trustee.
+“Assessment” is the official term for your discussions and consultations with the administrator prior to filing a consumer proposal.
+Part of this process may be performed by a properly trained associate, although the final responsibility to see that you have been properly advised rests with the administrator.

 The Bankruptcy and Insolvency Act sets out in specific detail the topics that should be covered in your assessment.
 Directive 6R – Assessment of an Individual Debtor deals specifically with this requirement.

-If you decide to proceed with a consumer proposal or bankruptcy, your trustee will prepare an Assessment Certificate, to record the fact that your relevant information was gathered, the fact that you were informed of your alternatives, and your decision.
+If you decide to proceed with a consumer proposal or bankruptcy, the administrator will prepare an Assessment Certificate, to record the fact that your relevant information was gathered, the fact that you were informed of your alternatives, and your decision.

 The things that you own are called your assets.
 They include your clothing and furniture, your car, your house, your bank account, literally everything that you own or have some kind of right to are included on this list.